prafullkulshrestha/emdm/paragraphqa.matching.service/README.md

 * There might be other ways also to perform the read and the match operations.
 * Exception handling can be introduced to the project if required.
 * More test cases could be added for testing the various other classes and methods to increase the code coverage.
 * I've added only the happy path test cases and not focused on increasing the code coverage due to the time and health constraints.
-You can see my following project which proves that I can increase the coverage
+You can see my following project which proves that I can increase the coverage and implement the exception handling: https://github.com/prafullkulshrestha/emdm/tree/master/emdm-api
-:
-https://github.com/prafullkulshrestha/emdm/tree/master/emdm-api